nadeemlab/SPT/analysis_replication/README.md

 - You can alternatively store the API host in `api_host.txt` and omit the command-line argument above.
 - The run result is here in [results.txt](results.txt).

-# Cell arrangment figure generation
+## Cell arrangement figure generation

 One figure is generated programmatically from published source TIFF files.
 To run the figure generation script, alter the command below to reference your own database configuration file and path to unzipped Moldoveanu et al dataset.